20centaurifux/fuchsschwanz/README.md

 The data directory contains help files, news and the message of the day (which can be an executable!).

-You can use the run.sh script to start the server.
-This script will also generate a self-signed certificate for TLS (this requires openssl).
+The easiest way to start Fuchsschwanz is to start the run.sh script.
+This will also generate a self-signed certificate for TLS (this requires openssl).

 	$ AUTO_RESPAWN=1 ./run.sh # activate failure recovery